 The answer lies in the ingenious locking system which gives it its earthquake-resistant ability.
-There was no use of the lime, cement, mud, or adhesives, these being the very basic material for modern construction.
+There was no use of lime, cement, mud, or adhesives, these being the very basic material for modern construction.
 This is an ancient marvel itself.
 All the stone slabs are interlocked by making grooves and sealed with seasoned wood.
-Even after the destruction caused by Muslim invaders like Ghazni and Khilji, the structure stood tall against all odds.
+Moreover, even after the destruction caused by Muslim invaders like Ghazni and Khilji, the structure stood tall against all odds.
 A large number of columns also increased the structural strength of the temple.
 The construction of the temple is based on the position of the planets and stars.

 The story behind Modhera is an interesting one:

 Legend says that after the legendary battle with Ravana, Lord Rama and Sita made a stop here on their way back to Ayodhya.
 Here, Rama conducted a yajna to cleanse himself of the sin of killing a Brahmin, namely Ravana.
 The yajna was performed by a local Brahmin who belonged to the Modh community and from there the name Modhera was born.
 So goes the legend.

 The Modhera Sun temple also finds mention in the old texts of Skanda Purana and Brahma Purana.
 They refer to Modhera and its surrounding forests as the forest of Dharmaranya or the forest of righteousness.

 Who built the Modhera sun temple?